Korn Ferry

-Korn Ferry is a management consulting firm headquartered in Los Angeles, California.
+Korn Ferry is an American management consulting firm headquartered in Los Angeles, California.
 It was founded in 1969 and as of 2019, operates in 111 offices in 53 countries and employs 8,198 people worldwide.
 Korn Ferry operates through four business segments: Consulting, Digital, Executive Search, Recruitment Process Outsourcing and Professional Search.

 History

 Korn Ferry was founded in 1969 by Lester Korn and Richard Ferry.
 The two first met in 1962, when they worked for Los Angeles accounting firm Peat, Marwick, Mitchell.

-In 1969 the firm went public with an initial public offering (IPO), but in 1974 reacquired all outstanding shares to become private again.
+In 1972 the firm went public with an initial public offering (IPO), but in 1974 reacquired all outstanding shares to become private again.
 In 1973 Korn Ferry formed Tokyo, Japan-based Korn Ferry International Japan.
 With the opening in 1975 of Korn Ferry International Singapore, the company had 41 offices in 20 countries.
-In 1977 they acquired the Mexico City firm Hazzard & Associados.
+In 1977 they acquired the Mexico City firm, Hazzard & Associados.
 In 1978 they opened offices in Malaysia and Hong Kong, and acquired the UK firm John Stork.
-In 1979 they acquired Australian-based Guy Pease Associates.
+In 1979 the company acquired Australian-based Guy Pease Associates.

 In 1981 the company became the largest executive search firm in the world, with Lester Korn serving as chairman and CEO.
 In 1987 the firm opened an office in Bangkok, Thailand.
 They then had 37 offices in fifteen countries servicing around 1,250 client corporations and organizations.
 In 1989, the firm's revenues exceeded $100 million for the first time.

 In May 1991 Lester Korn retired as chairman and Richard Ferry, the president and CEO, assumed the additional role of chairman.
 Following this, the firm initiated several office closures.
 In 1992 Korn Ferry implemented a video-conferencing system for screening job candidates.
 In 1993, the firm acquired Carre Orban and Partners and merged its European operations into a firm branded in Europe as Korn/Ferry Carre/Orban International.
 In the next five years, the firm opened their first offices in India (1994), China (1995), Indonesia (1996), and South Korea (1998).

 In August 1998, Korn Ferry partnered with The Wall Street Journal to start Futurestep.com, aimed at the middle management level.
 By 2001 Futurestep had been rolled out to 22 countries; it incurred worldwide losses of $60 million through January 31, 2001.